elaxys/android-websocket-client/README.md

 of the client and the following lines can show the last error or the communication statistics.

-The TX line indicates:
+The TX statistics line contains:
 - Number of transmitted frames
 - Number of bytes sent
 - Number of payload bytes sent
 - Number of frames in transmission queue

-The RX line indicates:
+The RX statistics line contains:
 - Number of received frames
 - Number of bytes received
 - Number of payload bytes received